oscarvalente/price-tag/README.md

         * only use canonical if it's URL with path ✅
         * ask right before saving what user wants to do with that site: ✅ "Use URL recommended by site.
 Remember this option", "Use recommended URL, just this time", "No, use my current URL instead.
 Remember this option"
-     * BUG: extension appearance not updated when entering similar URL of domain whose path is enough to track ❗❗❗
+     * BUG: extension appearance not updated when entering similar URL of domain whose path is enough to track ✅
      * tech debt: extension appearance update does complex logic when domain is not passed - no need, we always have the current domain ✅
+     * BUG: if the URL changes and THERE IS NO canonical update then don't trust current canonical ❗❗❗
+     * BUG: After delete item highlights do not happen and cursor isn't pointer ❗❗❗
      * add cancel button to similar item warning modal ❗
      * add button to stop following item in main toolbar ❗
      * use doc title as item name ❗